NiceRingNode/Awesome-Generative-Models-for-OCR/README.md

 1. The model can partially handle English image generation or editing, whereas fails to perform Chinese image generation.
 2. It mostly **fails to maintain the original image's aspect ratio** and incorrectly outputs images as **square**.
 We did not find any parameters to control original size preserved generation.
 However, in the official website of [Flux.AI](https://flux1.ai/flux-kontext), the user can select “match input” as the output image’s dimension.
 We are looking into this.

+## Janus-4o

+**Technical Characteristics:**

+Janus-4o nearly has no text rendering ability in terms of either English or Chinese text, potentially due to its small model size (7B).

 ## <div align="center" id="content">:book:Content</div> <!-- omit in toc -->

 - [Slide Image](#slide-image)